rctl/software-development-rules/README.md

 [3] Always do a postmortem after a system failure

 > Doing a postmortem after a system failure means that not only do we get a backlog of every bug but we also get to think back and learn from our mistakes.

+[4] Always serve over HTTPS

+> There are really no excuses for not using TLS.
+Make sure all of your requests are served securely.